 It’s probably best to book a hostel for the first few days after you arrive so you have somewhere to recover from jet-lag and orientate yourself.
 Hostels can be great long term too, and are always a favourite for backpackers because they’re cheap are have a lot of like-minded people staying in them.
 You don’t have to pay for bills or any up front costs such as bonds (which is basically a deposit).
 Lots of hostels offer discounts for long-stay travellers with a weekly rate instead of daily.
 Many have single, twin and double private rooms as well as the more cost-effective dorms.

-Alternatively, websites such as Facebook and Trademe are good places to look for rooms, though you will probably need to contribute towards bill payments and pay a bond.
+Alternatively, websites such as Facebook and Trademe are good places to look for rooms with flatmates, though you will probably need to contribute towards bill payments and pay a bond.

 James and I chose to rent a flat through an estate agent called Impression Real Estate.
 If there is something I have learned whilst travelling, it’s that I like to have my own space – to put it bluntly, I am so over sharing a messy kitchen and being kept awake by drunken travellers.
 I’ve been there & done that at uni and it’s just not my thing anymore.
 Because our job contracts are for 2-3 months, we decided we wanted to live somewhere a little more homely and private for that time.
 We settled on a studio apartment located in Auckland’s city centre, which is only a ten minute walk from where I work (25 mins for James!).
 Whilst we do have to pay for our power bill and Internet, our rent is quite reasonable, we don’t have to pay for transport costs (which are pretty pricey!) and I can get my beauty sleep every night!

-Are you thinking of coming to New Zealand on a Working Holiday Visa?
+Have you got your New Zealand Working Holiday Visa yet?
 Or perhaps you have some tips on how to get things together upon arriving in NZ?
 If you have any questions or suggestions, feel free to leave a comment below!